-The Antitrust Division of the Department of Justice (the "Division") is the sole enforcer of the antitrust laws with respect to the cartel prohibition, having exclusive criminal enforcement powers.
-The FTC, state attorneys general, and private plaintiffs (as well as the Division) can seek treble damages in a civil action for injuries resulting from a cartel violation but cannot seek civil fines for the cartel violation.
+The Antitrust Division of the DOJ (the "Division") is the sole enforcer of the antitrust laws with respect to criminal violations of the cartel prohibition.
+The Federal Trade Commission ("FTC") can challenge certain coordinating conduct pursuant to Section 1, but if it uncovers evidence of a criminal cartel violation in its investigations, it ordinarily will refer the matter to the Division.
+In addition, state attorneys general and private plaintiffs (as well as the Division) can bring a civil action for injuries resulting from a cartel violation.
+These other parties (including the FTC) can seek treble damages for injuries suffered, but only the Division can seek criminal fines for the cartel violation under federal antitrust laws.
+In addition to federal antitrust laws, some state antitrust laws give state attorneys general the ability to prosecute antitrust violations criminally as well.